An overview of the effects of monetary policy in Bulgaria on GDP and inflation, from 1991 to the present day.

 Comment on monetary trends in Bulgaria

-In 1878, in the aftermath of the Russo-Turkish war, Bulgaria became an independent country, ending over 400 years of Otoman rule.
+In 1878, in the aftermath of the Russo-Turkish war, Bulgaria became an independent country, ending over 400 years of Ottoman rule.
 The economy was initially dominated by agriculture, but significant industrialisation took place in the years 1880-1945.
-From 1946 until the end of the Cold War, Bulgaria ws part of the Soviet bloc and its economy was centrally planned.
+From 1946 until the end of the Cold War, Bulgaria was part of the Soviet bloc and its economy was centrally planned.

 Bulgaria's national bank, the Balgarska narodna banka (Българска народна банка), was established in 1879.
 The degree of independence it has enjoyed has varied throughout its history.
 After being essentially an arm of the state in the Soviet era, its independence was restored in the early 1990s.
 Thanks to the currency board, it does not have freedom to set monetary policy, but price stability remains its principal objective.
-Indeed, after the Great Financial Crisis, it succeeded in bringing inflation down to single figures, although the fiscal and monetary stimuli of 2020 have, as in many other developed countries, caused inflation to spike in early 2022.
+Indeed, after the Global Financial Crisis, it succeeded in bringing inflation down to single figures, although the fiscal and monetary stimuli of 2020 caused inflation to rise above 10% again in early 2022.
+It fell back below 10% in 2023 even though the central bank has not raised interest rates as aggressively as many of its counterparts.